Last updated: March 23, 2022

 The original name of the waterfall was “Govett’s Leap”, as the word leap means waterfall in old Scottish dialect.

-The area around the Govetts Leap lookout is also home to various picnic spots, with lots of open space and covered picnic tables.
+The area around the Govetts Leap lookout is also home to various picnic grounds, with lots of open space and covered picnic tables.

 It’s a day well spent, with beautiful views to soak in at the lookout, a few walks to do nearby, and a lunch to enjoy at the picnic ground amidst beautiful scenery.